Updated June 2019

 - Twenty copies of the “Consular Report of Death of an American Citizen Abroad” (free)

 - An original Mongolian Death Certificate with a translated English copy (free)

-- An original Autopsy Report with a translated English copy (at the family’s expense, takes 3-4 months to complete)
+- An original Autopsy Report with a translated English copy (at the next-of-kin’s expense; this document can take 3 to 4 months to provide)